 Molly herself wasn’t a conscious inspiration for Raena Zacari, but now, rereading Neuromancer after all these years, I hear the echoes.
 I’m fascinated by the fact that Gibson never questions Molly’s behavior, but never explains it either.
 She does things on her own, for her own reasons.

 Only after the caper is over does Case realize he doesn’t know the color of Molly’s eyes.
 He never thought to ask.
 Throughout their relationship, he merely gazed at the reflections of himself in the mirrors grafted over Molly’s eyes.
 He gets mesmerized by his own reflection, thinking that it is how Molly sees him — but without sinking past the surface into her thoughts, he doesn’t know what (or if) she thinks of him at all.
 The effect is devastating.

 In the end, Molly walks away without saying goodbye.
-She leaves a note in Cases’s hotel room dissolving the relationship in the most dispassionate way possible.
+She leaves a note in Case’s hotel room dissolving the relationship in the most dispassionate way possible.
 Case himself doesn’t protest the end of the relationship — who could he protest to?
 But the novel’s final line — “He never saw Molly again” — makes it clear that he never gets over her, either.